ShathaCodes/the-book-boutique/README.md

 Build the cluster with docker-compose inside the Runner.

-Run the Cypress tests, save the generated video file as an artifact and processe the test results.
+Run the Cypress tests and save the generated video file as an artifact.

 ### Step 4 : Deploy